Indicator Level

 2) Harvesting vs. purchasing: The indicator captures self-harvesting of wood only.
 Households that purchase wood or receive it through organised supply systems should not be counted unless they also collect or cut wood themselves.

-3) Recall period: Use the same recall period (e.g. past 30 days) at baseline and endline to allow meaningful comparison over time.
+4) Recall period: For the main questions, use the same recall period (e.g. past 30 days) at baseline and endline to allow meaningful comparison over time.

 Access Additional Guidance